 In the second sprint, you will implement dictionary-encoded chunks for OpossumDB.
 In contrast to Hyrise v1, HANA, and SanssouciDB, we are not going to have a large single (always dictionary-encoded) partition.
 Each chunk in OpossumDB starts uncompressed and will eventually be dictionary-compressed at a later point in time.
-When the chunk is full and thus immutable (we'll discuss ways to invalidate tuples later), its segments get compressed.
+When the chunk is full and thus immutable (we'll discuss ways to invalidate tuples later), its columns get compressed.

-Dictionary-Encoded Segments
+Dictionary-Encoded Columns

-A dictionary-encoded segment in OpossumDB consists of two main data structures:
+A dictionary-encoded column in OpossumDB consists of two main data structures:

-- The attribute vector: an std::vector<uint_t> storing references into the dictionary.
+- The attribute vector: an std::vector<uint\\t> storing references into the dictionary.
 Its length must always be the same as the chunk's length; each entry is an index into the dictionary where the actual value is stored.
 As a first step, you can implement it for 64-bit integers.
-Later in this sprint, you should support multiple lengths. - The dictionary: an std::vector<T> storing the actual distinct values of the segment in sorted order.
+Later in this sprint, you should support multiple lengths. - The dictionary: an std::vector<T> storing the actual distinct values of the column in sorted order.

-For now, the actual compression is initiated by the Table::compress_chunk method.
-That method takes a chunk id and compresses all value segments in that chunk so that they are dictionary segments.
-As a result, it is not possible for chunks to contain both value and dictionary-encoded segments.
-You should create a new empty chunk before starting the compression, add the new dictionary-encoded segments to the chunk and in the end put the new segments into place by exchanging the complete chunk.
-Keep in mind that database systems are usually accessed by multiple users simultaneously.
-Others might access a chunk while you are compressing it.
-Therefore, exchanging uncompressed and compressed chunks should consider concurrent accesses.
+For now, the actual compression is initiated by the Table::compress\chunk method.
+That method takes a chunk id and compresses all value columns in that chunk so that they are dictionary columns.
+As a result, it is not possible for chunks to contain both value and dictionary-encoded columns.
+You should create a new empty chunk before starting the compression, add the new dictionary-encoded columns to the chunk and in the end put the new columns into place by exchanging the complete chunk.

-Additionally, the dictionary segment has a number of methods that we will use in the next sprint (e.g., lower bound).
-These behave similar to the methods that the C++ standard library implements (if you don't know about lower bound, consult the reference1).
-If the search value is not found in the dictionary, they return the special value id INVA-LID VALUE ID.
+Additionally, the dictionary column has a number of methods that we will use in the next sprint (e.g., lower bound).
+These behave similar to the methods that the C++ standard library implements.
+If the search value is not found in the dictionary, they return the special value id INVALID\VALUE\ID.

-Once you have implemented this, you can enable the tests in dictionary_segment_test.cpp.
+Once you have implemented this, you can enable the tests in dictionary\column\test.cpp.
 Note that these do not cover all methods and should be extended.